harlydurbin/bovine_demo/README.md

 3. After joint genotype calling, INFO field filter values and depth of coverage at each variant on chromosome 28 extracted in `source_functions/filter_eval.snakefile` using `GATK VariantsToTable` and `vcftools --site-mean-depth`.
 Descriptive statistics & distribution of these values explored in `notebooks/qc_eval.Rmd`.
 Results can be found in `html/qc_eval.html` and were used to inform filtering cutoffs in the next step
 4. Callset filtered in `source_functions/joint_genotyping.snakefile`
     + Variants restricted to biallelic SNPs using `GATK SelectVariants`
     + Site-level and genotype-level filtering annotated using `GATK VariantFiltration`.
-Then failing sites removed + failing genotypes set to missing using `GATK SelectVariants`
+Then failing sites removed, failing genotypes set to missing using `GATK SelectVariants`
 5. Final callset re-merged then evaluated in `source_functions/joint_genotyping.snakefile`
     + Chromosome-by-chromosome files concatenated to one whole-genome VCF file using `Picard GatherVcfs`
     + Summary generated `Picard CollectVariantCallingMetrics` then evaluate in `source_functions/joint_genotyping.Rmd`
     + VCF format checked using `GATK ValidateVariants`
 6. Duplicate samples identified using `king` then removed in `source_functions/find_dups.snakefile`

 ## Meta-data processing